ludoplex/rAIversing/README.md

 * THIS IS A WORK IN PROGRESS AND IS NOT READY FOR PRODUCTION USE.
 * BACKUP YOUR GHIDRA PROJECT BEFORE USING THIS TOOL.
-* ``ARM:LE:32:Cortex`` is the default for now so if you want something else ,**specify it with the -a flag.**
+* If Ghidra is unable to auto-import the binary you might have to supply the language and compiler id manually.
 * Pathing might be a bit of a mess.
-* As the models behavior is not deterministic i might not have caught all the possible ways the response can be formatted.
+* As the models behavior is not deterministic I might not have caught all the possible ways the response can be formatted.
 * The models is not perfect and will sometimes make mistakes.(like claiming a function has something to do with a game when there is no game)